Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 The wait for a recipient varies greatly based on the extent of the damage.
 Based on the damage, the recipient may have to wait for day or months or may never receive a liver on time.
 As the recipient wait for a liver, the doctor may put recipient on medications to relieve the discomfort.

-Indications for liver transplant | healthy liver and liver cirrhosis
+Indications for liver transplant surgery | healthy liver and liver cirrhosis before and after liver transplant

-Causes of liver transplantation
+Causes of Liver transplantation

 The liver is the largest internal organ in the human body and the only organ that can regrow itself.
 The liver significantly serves many critical functions such as regulation of drugs and toxins in metabolism, clearing ammonia and bilirubin and infusing important proteins and enzymes (blood clotting for example).